riceissa/issarice.com/wiki/vim.md

-* Conventional beginner advice says to stay in normal mode most of the time, and to "dive in" to insert mode to make small changes, and then come up again, that this is how Vim differs most from other editors.
+* Conventional beginner advice says to stay in normal mode most of the time, and to "dive in" to insert mode to make small changes, and then come up to normal mode again -- that this is how Vim differs most from other editors.
   On the contrary, I've found that *insert mode is very powerful and learning the parallel commands in insert mode is one of the more useful things one can do*.